Shankar0130/javaProjects/README.md

 # javaProjects
-A Simple Output Friendly To Do list with update,remove etc. Functionality
+A Simple Console Friendly To Do list with update,remove etc. Functionality